 If you have any questions about the provider information displayed by QC Portal, please contact the Provider Relations Department at firstname.lastname@example.org.

 Please note that Member eligibility information is received on a monthly basis from the medical groups.
 As such, there may be a lag of up to 30 days between the time the medical group makes a change to the member’s policy and when that change is reflected by QC Portal.

 If you have any questions about the eligibility information displayed by QC Portal, please contact the Clinical Care Department at email@example.com.

-Effective 6/1/2016 all in-network contracted Providers with PsycHealth Ltd. will be able to view and print their Explanation of Benefit reports directly from the secure PsycHealth QC Portal website.
+Effective 6/1/2016 all in-network contracted Providers with PsycHealth Care Management, LLC. will be able to view and print their Explanation of Benefit reports directly from the secure PsycHealth QC Portal website.
 PsycHealth will no longer be mailing these EOBs along with the checks.